-Exhibit Number Description Report or Registration Statement SEC File or Registration Number Exhibit References 4.1 Amended and Restated Certificate of Formation of CenterPoint Energy Transition Bond Company II, LLC Current Report on Form 8-K filed with the SEC on December 16, 2005 333-121505 3.1 4.2 Amended and Restated Limited Liability Company Agreement of CenterPoint Energy Transition Bond Company II, LLC Current Report on Form 8-K filed with the SEC on December 16, 2005 333-121505 3.2 10.1 Semiannual Servicer's Certificate, dated as of January 31, 2007, as to the transition bond balances, the balances of the collection account and its sub-accounts, and setting forth transfers and payments to be made on the February 1, 2007 payment date Form 10-K for the year ended December 31, 2006 333-121505 10.5 +31.1 Section 302 Certification of Gary L. Whitlock +31.2 Section 302 Certification of Marc Kilbride +32.1 Section 906 Certification of Gary L. Whitlock +32.2 Section 906 Certification of Marc Kilbride +99.1 Items incorporated by reference from the CenterPoint Energy Transition Bond Company II, LLC Form 10-K. Item 1A "Risk Factors."
+Exhibit Number Description Report or Registration Statement SEC File or Registration Number Exhibit References 4.1 Amended and Restated Certificate of Formation of CenterPoint Energy Transition Bond Company II, LLC Current Report on Form 8-K filed with the SEC on December 16, 2005 333-121505 3.1 4.2 Amended and Restated Limited Liability Company Agreement of CenterPoint Energy Transition Bond Company II, LLC Current Report on Form 8-K filed with the SEC on December 16, 2005 333-121505 3.2 +10.1 Semiannual Servicer's Certificate, dated as of July 31, 2007, as to the transition bond balances, the balances of the collection account and its subaccounts, and setting forth transfers and payments to be made on the August 1, 2007 payment date +31.1 Section 302 Certification of Gary L. Whitlock +31.2 Section 302 Certification of Marc Kilbride +32.1 Section 906 Certification of Gary L. Whitlock +32,2 Section 906 Certification of Marc Kilbride +99.1 Items incorporated by reference from the CenterPoint Energy Transition Bond Company II, LLC Form 10-K. Item 1A "Risk Factors."
 9